-Before the lease is issued a survey must have been made by the applicant; besides the 10 cents' rent a royalty of 5 cents a ton on coal, and one cent a barrel on petroleum must be paid; the lessee must be bound to carry on coal-mining continuously.
+Before the lease is issued a survey must have been made by the applicant.
+Besides the 10 cents rent a royalty of 5 cents a ton on coal and 1 cent a barrel on petroleum must be paid.
+The lessee must carry on coal-mining continuously.
 Any number of persons, not exceeding ten, may work in partnership on adjoining lands, when it shall not be necessary to work each leasehold separately, provided work on one is done to the satisfaction of the Chief Commissioner.

 (Cons.
 Act, 1888, Chap.
-88, and amending Acts, 1890, Chap.
-32, 1892,
+83, and amending Acts; 1890, Chap.
+32; 1892, Chap.

-Chap.
 31, and 1895, Chap.
 37.)

 Proprietors of coal mines may acquire such portion of any Crown Lands, or lands held under pre-emption or Crown grants or lease or license, as may be necessary for a right of way to the sea shore, a river or public highway, together with a block not exceeding 5 acres on the shore, river or highway.
-Minerals are not to be conferred by the conveyance without the consent of the granter.
+Minerals are not to be conferred by the conveyance without the consent of the grantor.
 Compensation shall be paid by agreement or arbitration.
 (Cons.
 Acts, 1888, Chap.
-83, and amending Act, 1890, Chap.
-32.)
+83, amending Act, 1890, Chap.
+32, and Chap.
+137, Acts of 1897.

-945. Regulation of Coal Mines.-No boy under twelve, no woman or girl of any age and no Chinaman shall be employed under ground in coal mines.
+Regulation of Coal Mines.-No boy under twelve, no woman or girl of any age and no Chinaman shall be employed under ground in coal mines.